Paramètres d'affichage

 Do not forget to inform the CAF of any change in professional or family situation in your personal space, “declare a change of situation” section.

-The reciprocal engagement contract is not obligatory, it depends on the region.
-But if you signed it, you are obliged to respect it.
+The reciprocal commitment contract is not mandatory; it depends on the region.
+But if you have signed it, you have to respect it.

-Public structures (Pôle emploi, the city of Paris, CAF) are obliged to provide personalized support from a professional social worker, to help you:
+Public structures (France Travail, the city or department, the CAF) are required to set up personalized support by a professional, to help you:

-• find a job or start your business,
+• find a job or start your own business

 • resolve difficulties and answer your questions individually.

-• look for work or training (make a CV, send applications, etc.)
+• look for work or training (write a CV, send applications, etc.)

-• update yourself on the Pôle emploi website,
+• update yourself on the France Travail website

 • declare your resources every 3 months.